Marinated Ciliegine (Mozzarella Balls)

 • Noccioline – the size of a nut and weighs about 9 grams

-• Ciliegine – cherry size and weigh around 13 grams
+• Ciliegine – cherry size and weighs around 13 grams

-• Bocconcini – are bite-size and weigh about 40 grams
+• Bocconcini – are bite-sized and weigh about 40 grams

 • Ovolini – are the size of an egg and weigh approximately 113 grams